verder-helpen/auth-irma/README.md

-# IRMA authentication plugin for ID Contact
+# IRMA authentication plugin for Verder Helpen

-this repository contains a IRMA authentication plugin for the ID Contact ecosystem. **IT IS NOT PRODUCTION READY YET**
+This repository contains an IRMA authentication plugin for the Verder Helpen Platform. **NOTE: this plugin is not production ready yet.**

 ## Getting started
 To build and run this plugin, do: